awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-dead-letter-queue.md

 1. Compile and run your program\.

-   The dead\-letter queue is configured\.
+   The dead\-letter queue is configured and the message is sent, received, and deleted\.